mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-doctran.md

 # plugin-doctran

-A transformation plugin, for translating documents or novels through google or openai, suitable for trial translations of light novels or fanfictions, and can be proofread afterwards to speed up the process.
+A transformation plugin that translates documents or novels using Google or OpenAI.
+It is intended for preliminary translation of light novels or fan fiction, to be subsequently proofread to speed up the process.

 ## transform